ShabbirHasan1/codex-helper/README_EN.md

       - In failure cooldown, or
       - Marked as `usage_exhausted`.
   - Fallback path:
-    - If all upstreams end up with weight 0 (e.g., all exhausted), LB recomputes weights ignoring `usage_exhausted`, only respecting failure/cooldown.
+    - If all upstreams are marked exhausted, the LB ignores `usage_exhausted` and only respects failure/cooldown.
     - This ensures there is always an upstream to fall back to.

 ## Request Filtering & Logging